ioos/glider-dac/_docs/ngdac-netcdf-file-submission-process.md

 }
 ```

-**NOTE:** ERDDAP uses the metadata from the latest file in a deployment to create an aggregation.
-So data providers only need to fix metadata on the latest file for the changes to be reflected in ERDDAP.
+**NOTE:** ERDDAP uses the metadata from the latest file in a deployment to create an aggregation, so data providers only need to fix metadata on the latest file for the changes to be reflected in ERDDAP.